⭐ Why are Crawl Traps Important in SEO?

 Why are crawl traps harmful?

-They can consume your site’s crawl budget, leading to less important pages getting indexed while important ones are missed.
+Crawl traps can consume your site’s crawl budget, leading to less important pages getting indexed while important ones are missed.
+This can significantly impact your site's visibility and organic search performance.

 Do all crawl traps affect SEO?